 From post-audit freedom to real-time clearance, every e-invoicing mandate in the world maps to one of five architectural models.
-Here is the framework — with real country examples from our 92-country dataset.
+This is the framework, with real country examples from our 90+ country dataset.

 When compliance teams evaluate e-invoicing requirements across countries, the natural instinct is to work country by country: What does France require?
 What format does Saudi Arabia use?
 When is Poland's deadline?
 These are necessary questions, but they are the wrong starting point.

-We classify every country in our 92-country dataset by compliance model type.
-Below is the framework — with real examples from countries with active or imminent mandates.
+We classify every country in our 90+ country dataset by compliance model type.
+The framework below draws on real examples from countries with active or imminent mandates.

-**How it works:** The seller creates an invoice, sends it directly to the buyer, and both parties retain records.
+The mechanics are straightforward: the seller creates an invoice, sends it directly to the buyer, and both parties retain records.
 The tax authority has no real-time visibility into individual transactions.
 Compliance is verified retrospectively through audits, SAF-T filings, or VAT return reconciliation.

-**Technical implications:** The lightest integration burden.
+Of all five models, post-audit carries the lightest integration burden.
 Businesses choose their own formats and exchange methods.
+ERP systems do not need to connect to any government platform.
 The primary compliance requirement is record-keeping and the ability to produce structured data on demand (e.g., SAF-T for audit purposes).
-ERP systems do not need to connect to any government platform.

-**The trend:** Post-audit is declining as a model for new mandates.
+That said, post-audit is declining.
 Tax authorities worldwide are moving toward models that provide real-time or near-real-time transaction visibility.
-Countries that currently operate post-audit systems — including the UK and several Nordic markets — are legislating transitions to more active models.
+Countries that currently operate post-audit systems, including the UK and several Nordic markets, are already legislating transitions to more active models.

 Post-audit is the legacy model.
 Most countries adopting it are already planning transitions to real-time or decentralised approaches.

-**PEPPOL's role:** PEPPOL (Pan-European Public Procurement Online) is the dominant network standard for decentralised exchange.
+PEPPOL (Pan-European Public Procurement Online) is the dominant network standard here.[5]
 It defines the message format (PEPPOL BIS Billing 3.0, based on UBL 2.1 and UN/CEFACT CII), the transport protocol (AS4), and the service provider accreditation process.
-Countries can add domestic profiles — Belgium requires EN 16931 compliance, while the UAE uses a PINT AE (PEPPOL International) standard with additional fields.
+Countries can add domestic profiles: Belgium requires EN 16931 compliance, while the UAE uses a PINT AE (PEPPOL International) standard with additional fields.

-**Technical implications:** Moderate integration.
+Integration requirements are moderate.
 Businesses must connect to a certified access point (or become one).
 Format compliance is enforced by the network, not by the tax authority.
-The key vendor decision is which access point provider to use — and whether they cover the specific PEPPOL jurisdictions you need.
+The key vendor decision is which access point provider to use and whether they cover the specific PEPPOL jurisdictions you need.

-**The trend:** Decentralised exchange is the EU's structural bet for cross-border e-invoicing.
+Decentralised exchange is the EU's structural bet for cross-border e-invoicing.
 ViDA requires all 27 member states to support PEPPOL-compatible exchange for intra-community transactions by July 2030.
-The UK has confirmed a decentralised 4-corner model for its 2029 mandate.
+The UK has confirmed a decentralised 4-corner model for its 2029 mandate, with PEPPOL as the expected standard.[4]
 In Asia-Pacific, Singapore and Australia are expanding PEPPOL beyond government procurement into B2B.

-PEPPOL is becoming the TCP/IP of B2B invoicing — the interoperability layer that connects national systems into a global network.
+PEPPOL is becoming the TCP/IP of B2B invoicing, the shared protocol that connects national systems into a global network.

-**Where it applies:** India (e-Invoice with IRN through the Invoice Registration Portal), Malaysia (MyInvois platform), South Korea, and elements of Saudi Arabia's CTC framework.
-Saudi Arabia combines real-time reporting with clearance — B2B invoices require pre-clearance, while B2C invoices are reported within 24 hours with QR codes.
+India (e-Invoice with IRN through the Invoice Registration Portal), Malaysia (MyInvois platform), and South Korea all use this approach.
+Saudi Arabia combines it with clearance: B2B invoices require pre-clearance, while B2C invoices are reported within 24 hours with QR codes.

 In the centralised platform model, the government operates the exchange mechanism.
-All invoices are routed through a state-run platform — which validates, stores, and in some cases forwards them to the buyer.
+All invoices are routed through a state-run platform that validates, stores, and in some cases forwards them to the buyer.

-**How it works:** The seller submits the invoice to a government-operated platform.
-The platform validates the invoice against business rules and format requirements, stores a copy, and makes it available to (or delivers it to) the buyer.
-The government platform is the single point of exchange — there is no direct seller-to-buyer transmission.
+The seller submits the invoice to the government platform.
+The platform validates it against business rules and format requirements, stores a copy, and makes it available to (or delivers it to) the buyer.
+There is no direct seller-to-buyer transmission.
+The government platform is the single point of exchange.

 The clearance model is the most interventionist: the tax authority must approve an invoice before it can be legally issued.
 An invoice without government authorisation is not a valid invoice.

-**How it works:** The seller submits the invoice data to the tax authority's clearance platform.
-The platform validates the data, applies a unique authorisation code (fiscal stamp, UUID, QR code), and returns the cleared invoice to the seller.
-Only then can the seller issue the invoice to the buyer.
-An uncleared invoice has no legal standing.
+In Brazil, goods cannot ship without a SEFAZ-cleared NF-e.
+That single fact captures the clearance model's defining feature: the tax authority must approve every invoice before it is legally valid.
+The seller submits invoice data to the clearance platform, which validates it, applies a unique authorisation code (fiscal stamp, UUID, QR code), and returns the cleared invoice.
+Only then can the seller issue it to the buyer.

-**Technical implications:** The highest integration burden.
+The integration burden is the highest of any model.
 ERP systems must make synchronous API calls to the clearance platform for every invoice, handle rejection responses, and manage the operational dependency on government platform availability.
 If the clearance platform is down, the business cannot legally issue invoices.
-Most clearance countries have defined contingency procedures (offline modes, batch clearance) for platform outages.
+Most clearance countries have defined contingency procedures (offline modes, batch clearance) for platform outages, but the hard dependency remains.

-The five compliance models are not abstract categories — they directly determine your vendor requirements, ERP integration architecture, and operational risk profile.
-Here is how to use them:
+The five compliance models are not abstract categories.
+They directly determine your vendor requirements, ERP integration architecture, and operational risk profile.

-**Map your countries to models first.** Before evaluating any vendor, classify each country in your compliance footprint by model type.
-A business operating in France (decentralised/PEPPOL), Brazil (clearance), and India (real-time reporting) needs a vendor — or combination of vendors — with proven capability across three distinct architectural approaches.
+Start by mapping your countries to models.
+Before evaluating any vendor, classify each country in your compliance footprint by model type.
+A business operating in France (decentralised/PEPPOL), Brazil (clearance), and India (real-time reporting) needs a vendor (or combination of vendors) with proven capability across three distinct architectural approaches.

-**Evaluate vendor strength per model, not just per country.** A vendor strong in PEPPOL-based European markets may have deep integration with Belgium, Singapore, and the coming EU ViDA framework — but have no capability for Brazil's SEFAZ clearance or Saudi Arabia's FATOORA platform.
+Then evaluate vendor strength per model, not just per country.
+A vendor strong in PEPPOL-based European markets may have deep integration with Belgium, Singapore, and the coming EU ViDA framework, but no capability for Brazil's SEFAZ clearance or Saudi Arabia's FATOORA platform.
 The Vendor Match Wizard scores vendors across your specific country and model requirements.

-**Understand the operational risk gradient.** Post-audit and decentralised models impose lower operational dependency on government infrastructure — if the PEPPOL network has issues, invoices can often be sent through alternative channels.
+Consider the operational risk gradient too.
+Post-audit and decentralised models impose lower dependency on government infrastructure.
+If the PEPPOL network has issues, invoices can often be sent through alternative channels.
 Clearance models create hard dependencies: if SEFAZ is down, Brazilian invoices stop.
 Your business continuity planning must account for the models you operate within.

-**Watch for model transitions.** Several countries are actively transitioning between models.
+Finally, watch for model transitions.
 The UK is moving from post-audit to decentralised (2029).
 Germany is layering centralised platform requirements onto a PEPPOL-compatible base.
 Saudi Arabia blends clearance and real-time reporting.
-These transitions create compliance complexity that static vendor certifications do not capture — you need vendors who track the evolving requirements, not just the current ones.
+These transitions create compliance complexity that static vendor certifications do not capture.
+You need vendors who track the evolving requirements, not just the current ones.

 Use the country comparison tool to evaluate compliance models side by side, and the interactive timeline to track how mandates and model implementations are evolving across your markets.